mackattack414/Orions-Belt/Letter of Intent.md

 **As its main asset, the website will provide the means to create, uphold and maintain the community’s collective resources.**

-The content of the website will be considered a property of the coalition and as such, in the unlikely event that it ceases to exist, every member will be entitled to a full copy of its contents at the time.
+The content of the website will be considered a property of the community and as such, in the unlikely event that it ceases to exist, every member will be entitled to a full copy of its contents at the time.

 However, please bear this in mind at all times: it’s not a democracy, I will own the domain and if I feel the direction taken no longer relates to the initial goal and spirit or an otherwise later revision that I agree with, the website will no longer be associated with it.